ploomber/ploomber/doc/get-started/basic-concepts.rst

 To establish a connection with a database, you have to configure a ``client``.
-All databases that have a Python driver are supported, including systems like Snowflake or Apache Hive. :doc:`Click here <sql-pipeline>` to see the SQL guide.
+All databases that have a Python driver are supported, including systems like Snowflake or Apache Hive.
+To learn more, see the :doc:`SQL guide <sql-pipeline>`.

 .. _where-to-go-from-here: